Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: System setup

 \subsection{Custom Quad ToF Deck}

-The VL53L5CX is a multi-zone 64-pixel ToF sensor featuring an extremely lightweight package, with a total weight of \qty{42}{\milli\gram}.
-Its performance in the field of nano-UAVs were characterized in~\cite{niculescu2022towards}.
-The maximum ranging frequency for the full resolution of 8$\times$8 pixel is \qty{15}{\Hz}, and the field of view (FoV) is \ang{45}.
+The VL53L5CX is a multi-zone 64-pixel ToF sensor featuring an extremely lightweight package, with a total weight of \qty{42}{\milli\gram} and an accuracy of \qty{4}{\centi\meter}~\cite{muller2022robust}.
+Its performance in the field of nano-UAVs was characterized in~\cite{niculescu2022towards}.
+The maximum ranging frequency for the full resolution of 8$\times$8 pixel is \qty{15}{\Hz}, and the Field of View (FoV) is \ang{45}.
 Moreover, the VL53L5CX provides a pixel validity matrix paired with the 64-pixel measurement matrix, which automatically flags noisy or out-of-range measurements.
 To enable the use of the multi-zone ranging sensors with the Crazyflie, we have created a custom deck designed specifically for the VL53L5CX ToF sensor.
 It can be used simultaneously with the Flow-deck v2 and incorporates four VL53L5CX sensors that face forward, back, left, and right, allowing for the detection of obstacles in all directions.
 Although lower than in conventional LIDARs, the 8$\times$8 resolution is enough to enable accurate scan-matching.
-Unlike LIDARs, the novel multi-zone ToF sensor is a perfect trade-off between resolution, accuracy, weight, and power consumption for use on-board nano-UAVs.
-Moreover, we incorporate a \qty{4}{MB} SPI flash storage device to store the acquired measurements.
-The final design of the customized deck only weighs \qty{5.1}{\g}.
+Unlike LIDARs, the novel multi-zone ToF sensor is a perfect trade-off between resolution, accuracy, weight, and power consumption for use onboard nano-UAVs.
+Moreover, we incorporate a \qty{4}{MB} Serial Peripheral Interface (SPI) flash storage device to store the acquired measurements.
+The memory type was chosen based on the interfaces available onboard the drone (i.e., SPI).
+Among the available memories with the SPI interface, the flash memory typically has more capacity for the same size than the SRAM and a much smaller latency than a microSD card.
+The final design of the custom ToF deck only weighs \qty{5.1}{\g}.